autovant/trading-bot/STATUS.md

 - Updated the CI pipeline to drop `go build` while keeping lint/type/test stages and Trivy scans against the new Python images.
 - Refreshed documentation (README, `docs/PAPER_MODE.md`, `CHANGELOG.md`) to highlight the FastAPI architecture and published service URLs.
 - Extended `PaperBroker` with an execution-listener callback so fills are emitted back onto NATS by the execution service.
+- Rebuilt the Ops API with config staging/apply endpoints plus positions/trades snapshots backed by SQLite `config_versions` for auditability.

 ## Pending / Next Steps
 1. **Runtime validation**